WATCH: Warmer temperatures to start the workweek

-Southernly winds will be persistent over the next couple days and nights.
+(WKBN) – Southernly winds will be persistent over the next couple OF days and nights.
 This means our highs and lows will be above normal for a change.
 Mostly clear skies early tonight with temperatures falling to the lower 30s before rebounding into the mid and upper 30s by Monday morning.

 Clouds will also return to the Valley overnight as a weak system skirts to our north.
 We will stay dry but we will see the clouds associated with this system on Monday.
 Highs on Monday will be around 50 degrees in the afternoon.
 Staying mild under partly cloudy skies, we will have overnight lows around 40 degrees.